-The Phi Nappa Nu fraternity was organized in 1927 under the sponsorship of Prof. T. E. Dandelet.
+The Phi Kappa Nu fraternity was organized in 1927 under the sponsorship of Prof. T. E. Dandelet.
 It was organized on the basis of brotherhood and friendship.
 This purpose is augmented through the fraternity's efforts in attempting to increase the social as well as the academic standing of the members.

-The fraternity last year won the intramural cup awarded to the fraternity having the greatest number of points in intramural participation during the year.
+The fraternity is active in intramural sports and has been awarded the intramural cup for having the greatest number of points in intramural participation during the year.

-To increase the incentive for a higher academic average among the members worthwhile prizes have been offered to the ons attaining the highest standing.
+To increase the incentive for a higher academic average among the members worthwhile prizes have been offered to the ones attaining the highest standing.

-A feature added to the social activities of the month honoring active members of the various members has been the formal dinners given each social sororities on the campus.
+A feature added to the social activities of the month honoring active members of the various organizations has been the formal dinners given each sorority on the campus.

 Highlights of the social season: the Bowery Ball, the Founder's Day Dinner Dance, the Spring Formal, and the Spring picnic.